Dmumladz3/Epam-course-module1/modules/53. Kafka Streams/Homework.md

 ```
 <br>

-5. Write one unit test to any of the implemented functionalities (or their parts, i.e. test one Bean's logic): either for
-the 2nd or 4th task (1 point)
+5. Write unit tests for the implemented functionality in the 2nd and 4th task (1 point)
+- Write unit tests for the functionality in the 2nd task
+- Write unit tests for the functionality in the 4th task

 #### Tips: